agda/agda/doc/license-report/README.md

 The [Makefile](Makefile) here helps you to generate a listing of the licenses of the Agda dependencies using `cabal-plan`.

+It prints the declared licence of every Cabal package that the Agda binary depends on (as determined by the configuration in the Cabal build directory `dist-newstyle`).
+Note that the binary may depend on non-Cabal packages as well.

+The licence printed for the rts package is that of (some version of) the ghc package.

 Instructions
 ------------